Emarioo/BetterThanBatch/docs/guide/100-Standard libraries.md

 - Linux

 # Third party libraries
 These are bindings/wrappers for third party libraries.
+The binaries for the libraries can be found in `libs`.
+In the case of glad, static and dynamic libraries can be found in `libs/glad/lib-mingw-w64`.
+If they don't exist then you can run `build.py`.

-- GLFW
+- GLFW (window and user input API)
 - stb image
-- GLAD (OpenGL)
+- GLAD (OpenGL wrapper)